barry-waldbaum-rl/reat-vm-setup/README.md

 docker run --name controller -d -e INT_IP=`/sbin/ifconfig | grep -A 1 ens4 | grep inet | awk -F : '{ print $2 }' | awk -F ' ' '{ print $1}'` -e VNC_PW=trainee! --net rlabs --hostname controller --ip 172.18.0.2  -p 80:6901  re-vnc
 ```

-You'll use VNC desktop to configure DNS.

-And you'll SSH to the VM from GCP to save the DNS container and push it up to GCR.

-This makes it easy to modify DNS later if you need to.

-To use VNC desktop:
+Perform the following steps to configure the DNS server so it can resolve hostnames on the private Docker network.
+At the end, you commit the server's changes to GCR so you can easily modify it later if needed.

-16. Get the VMs public IP from GCP console

-17. Point your laptop browser to the IP
+16. Get the VMs public IP from GCP console and point your laptop browser to the IP on port 80.

 17. Sign in to VNC desktop with password 'trainee!'.